 .classfiles.
 It also provides a representation (called an “annotation file”) for annotations that is outside the source code or the

 .classfile.
-The tools support both Java 5 annotations, and the type annotations defined in JSR 308.
+The tools support both Java 5 declaration annotations and Java 8 type annotations.

 If you have a question, then first see whether your question is answered in one of the manuals listed under Documentation below.
 If none of those documents answers your question, then use one of the mailing lists.

 We welcome questions, suggestions, patches, reports about case studies, and other contributions.
-Let us know how we can make the Checker Framework even better!
+Please let us know how we can improve the Checker Framework!

 You can also use the mailing lists to give help.
 Here are just a few examples: